Where are the donors who still have high giving capacity? How do you move forward in a volatile environment?

 The world feels unstable to many people.
-Yes, we’re (hopefully) coming out of this worldwide pandemic.
-But there are wars riveting everyone’s attention.
+Yes, we’re coming out of a worldwide pandemic.
+But the atmosphere is still quite unstable.

 What’s more, some financial analysts are even discussing the possibility of a recession.
 To make matters worse, inflation and rising interest rates have many people worried.